 By supporting facilitators, the CARE4DEM project aims to support the development of mutual aid groups for carers.

-Two innovative tools for facilitators will be created during the project, likely to help them develop their role.
+Two innovative tools for facilitators will have been developed during this project, likely to help them develop their role.

-Mutual aid groups facilitators’ profile and competences tool (August 2019)
+Mutual aid groups facilitators’ profile and competences tool [AVAILABLE].

-The development of mutual aid groups is carried out by many different kinds of professionals, from health care or social workers to adult educators.
+Currently, mutual aid groups are implemented by many different kinds of professionals, from health care or social workers to adult educators.
 These professionals are often called ‘facilitators’, as they guide the learning process within the group.

 This is expected to introduce an added value among organisations inside and outside the partnership as it will provide support in the selection of facilitators, but mostly in the self-development of facilitators – allowing for a better fit between person and job place, as a mean for job satisfaction and motivation.